 This step by step woodworking project is about a-frame chicken coop plans free.
 If growing chickens in free range is not an option to you, either because of the predators or because you have a small backyard, a small chicken coop is the solution to your needs.
 Even amateur builders can get the job done in just a weekend, if the right plans and carpentry techniques are used.
 Adjust the size of the chicken coop to your needs and follow the step by step instructions.

-We recommend you to buy weather-resistant0 lumber designed for outdoor use, such as cedar, pine or pressure treated.
+We recommend you to buy weather-resistant lumber designed for outdoor use, such as cedar, pine or pressure treated.
 Make sure the wooden boards are perfectly straight and in a good condition (check for twists, rot or wane).
 Pre-drill the lumber before inserting the screws, to protect the wood from splitting.
 Align the components at both ends, before securing them into place, if you want to obtain a symmetrical look.
 See all my Premium Plans HERE.

 - B – 9 pieces of 2×4 lumber 60” long – cut at 60º at both ends RAFTERS